javascript-tutorial/en.javascript.info/5-network/08-websocket/article.md

 - `error`,
 - `close`.

 WebSocket by itself does not include reconnection, authentication and many other high-level mechanisms.
-So there are client/server libraries add them.
+So there are client/server libraries that add them.
 But it's also possible to implement these manually and integrate WebSockets with an existing site.

 For integration purposes, a WebSocket server is usually running in parallel with the main server, and they share a single database.
 Requests to WebSocket use `wss://ws.site.com`, a subdomain that leads to WebSocket server, while `https://site.com` goes to the main HTTP-server.